Compare Business Use Car Insurance

 A nanny needs business car insurance if they use their car to drive the children from place to place, run errands, or perform any other aspects of their job—or if they have multiple nanny jobs they drive to.
 A nanny may not need business car insurance if they work for only one family and they only use their car to travel between their home and their employer's home and the beginning and end of each day (that is, they never drive the children or run errands for their employer).

-Class 1 business use for cars essentially covers work-related driving such as travelling between multiple work locations and visiting client sites.
-It does not cover getting paid to make deliveries or drive passengers (that's 'commercial' use).
+Class 1 business use for cars essentially covers work-related driving such as travelling between multiple work locations, visiting client sites or being a nanny.
+It does not cover getting paid to make deliveries or drive passengers where those passengers have paid for the trip (that's 'commercial' use).
 It also wouldn't cover travelling salesman (that falls under Class 3).

 Business car insurance offers similar coverage to regular car insurance, it just also covers certain work-related driving you might do.
 To get business car insurance you need to declare to your insurer that you use your car for business (as opposed to just social, domestic, pleasure and/or commuting).